mitschlagel/javascriptPractice/README.md

+# exercises to prepare for Techtonic final interview
+## including:
-# exercises from Eloquent JavaScript by Marijn Haverbeke and jshero.net
+- Eloquent JavaScript by Marijn Haverbeke
+- jshero.net
+- freecodecamp JavaScript Basics and ES6